Ahead of them all,

 “It’s about Bigalow.
 You’re his husband, right?
 He took me to see Madame Dodi before she died,” she said.

-“A week ago Saturday, out-of-the-blue, he caught me downtown and invited me.”
+“Two weeks ago Saturday, out-of-the-blue, he caught me downtown and invited me.”

 “I generally avoid soothsayers.
 But this time I felt I had to.’
-She pulled a compact from her shiny red purse and checked her make-up.
+She pulled a compact from her red purse and checked her make-up.
 “I could sense that moment coming.”

 ###